... and use it to guide you, your family & your patients to better health & well-being.

 Sharon grew up in a family that used the power of whole food, fresh air, exercise, and mindset to maintain health, so she knew there was more to healing than medicine and surgery alone.

-When Sharon entered the hospital workforce as an LPN in 1973, she felt frustrated when she saw how patients on her Cardiac Progressive Care unit were treated for their physical problems and given very little education or support for living a healthy life.
+When Sharon entered the hospital workforce as an LPN in 1973, she felt frustrated when she saw how patients on her Cardiac Progressive Care unit received very little education about living a healthy life and virtually no emotional or spiritual support.

 After two years, she left hospital bedside nursing and chose to work as a visiting nurse, where she felt much more at home.